danbev/learning-openssl/notes/aes.md

 Notice that the values are hex and we have two of them to the lookup table will have 16x16=256 entries.

-In contrast to DES where the lookup tables were secret (how that were constructed that is), I think they were generated randomly and the checked if known attacks were possible, in AES they are not randomly generated and there is a mathematical structure to it.
+In contrast to DES where the lookup tables were secret (how they were constructed that is), I think they were generated randomly and the checked if known attacks were possible, in AES they are not randomly generated and there is a mathematical structure to it.